ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ```
 In the vertex shader, the compiler will [automatically pack constants together](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Vertex-Shader-Constant-Packing) to be more efficient

 <br>

 ### Keywords
 - CAMERA : The position of the camera in world space
+- PLANEX : The ambient x-plane's normal, in world space
+- PLANEY : The ambient y-plane's normal, in world space
+- PLANEZ : The ambient z-plane's normal, in world space

 <br>